FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_setup/c_st_database/t_st_separate_databases.md

 3. Select **Show Advanced Settings**.
     The settings for the two additional databases are displayed.
 4. Under *Enterprise Clustering - Oracle External Database - Transfer Log* and *Enterprise Clustering - Oracle External Database - Server Log*, type the values necessary to connect to the external databases.
 To continue to use the primary database, retain the default values.
-    For description of the required values, see <a href="../t_st_database#top" class="MCXref xref">Migrate from embedded database to external Oracle database</a>.
+    For description of the required values, see [Migrate from embedded database to external Oracle database](../t_st_database#top).
 5. For each database, click **Test Connection to Oracle Database**.
     If {{< SecureTransport/componentshortname >}} displays a failure message, correct the network, Oracle, or other error reported and try again.
 6. Type the passwords again and click **Save**.